YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Namespace/README.md

 - Namespace also solves the problem of naming conflict.
 - Declaring your own namespaces can help you **control the scope of class and method** names in larger programming projects.
 - Similar to **"Package"** in java
+- Used to declare a scope that contains a set of related objects.

 ### Namespaces have the following properties: